-Based on the overall risk of the loan, DU will determine if signed personal and, if applicable, business federal income tax returns for the preceding year are sufficient to document a self-employed borrower's income, or if such returns for the most recent two-year period are required.
+For self-employed borrowers, the requirement for the number of years of signed personal and business federal income tax returns needed to document a self-employed borrower's income is based on how loan the business has been existence and how long the borrower has had a 25% or more ownership in the business (five year benchmark).
 Business tax returns do not have to be provided unless the business is a corporation, an S corporation, a limited liability company or a partnership.
 Under certain conditions, the requirements for business tax returns may be waived.

-The tax returns must include a minimum of 12 months of self-employment income for the income to be included.
+The most recent tax returns must include a minimum of 12 months of self-employment income for the income to be included.